revdan/mac-dots/README.md

 These two files are **not** under git control, so are truly personal.

+Tip:

+To make updates easier, put the following environment variables into your .before-mac-dots file so that you don't have to type them out during an update:

+export GIT_NAME="<your name>"
+export GIT_EMAIL="<your email>"

 Contributing to mac-dots
 ------------------------
 If you want to contribute: